AndreeaCh/resource-management/readme.md

 ``` bash
     :resource-management$ mvn clean install -DskipTests
 ```
-The generated bundle can be found at target/'easy-manage-windows-native-*.zip'
+The generated installer can be found at target/'EasyManage-*.exe'

 * extract target/easy-manage-windows-native-*.zip
 * continue with the instructions found in the extracted file named README.md